As an attorney with years of experience in traffic law, I've seen firsthand the consequences of not paying a ticket.

 The consequences of a conviction for a traffic violation could be severe, leaving you with a record and possibly even send you to jail.

 Speaking with a qualified criminal defense attorney as soon as possible is essential.

-The attorneys at Schmidt & Clark have successfully represented clients charged with traffic violations and are available for a free consultation.
+The attorneys at Schmidt & Clark, LLP have successfully represented clients charged with traffic violations and are available for a free consultation.
 Contact them today and make sure your case is handled responsibly.